Guess what’s back? Chisel is back!

 • Spacer Block

-We know that Spacer is a default WordPress block, but we modified it to make it responsive with a predefined list of size options that adjust accordingly to a screen size.
+We know that Spacer is a default WordPress block, but we modified it to be responsive, with a predefined list of size options that adjust according to screen size.

 • Blog

-We’ve done the basic setup of the blog pages and a blog post page including the archive pages.
-By basic setup, I mean the pre-styled grid and a layout for cases with or without the sidebar as well as the optional comments form, which is disabled by default.
+We’ve completed the basic setup of the blog pages and a blog post page, including the archive pages.
+By basic setup, I mean the pre-styled grid and a layout for cases with or without the sidebar, as well as the optional comments form, which is disabled by default.

 • Other